PrivatePulse·Companies·Benchling vs Noom

 Benchling grants ISO/NSO with strike prices ranging from $18–$30 depending on your grant year.
 Noom grants ISO/NSO with strike prices from $14–$22.

-The secondary market is pricing Benchling at a +3% premium over its last primary round ($6.1B → $6.3B).
-Noom trades at +3% over its last round ($3.7B → $3.8B).
-A higher secondary premium signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.
+Benchling has no recent verified secondary signal — only the primary round ($6.1B) is shown.
+Noom has no recent verified secondary signal.
+A higher secondary premium typically signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.

 Revenue and growth